Mai0313/Mentor/docs/Inverter/Inverter_parsed.md

 Here is the image describtion:
 ```
-The image consists of three subplots labeled (a), (b), and (c), each displaying a different waveform or signal over a time interval from 0.04 seconds to 0.06 seconds.
+The image consists of three subplots labeled (a), (b), and (c), each displaying a different waveform or signal over a specific time interval from 0.04 seconds to 0.06 seconds.

 (a) The first subplot, labeled "sine-trianglecomparison," shows two waveforms overlaid on each other.
 The thicker waveform appears to be a sine wave, characterized by its smooth, continuous oscillations between -1 and 1.
 The thinner waveform is a triangle wave, which has a linear rise and fall, creating a series of sharp peaks and troughs.
-The sine wave and triangle wave are compared over the same time interval, and their differences in shape and frequency are evident.
+The sine wave and triangle wave are compared over the same time interval, demonstrating their different shapes and periodicities.

-(b) The second subplot, labeled "S11," displays a series of vertical lines that form a pattern resembling a square wave.
-The signal alternates between 0 and 1 with a high frequency, creating a dense pattern of lines.
-The waveform appears to be a digital signal with a consistent period and amplitude.
+(b) The second subplot, labeled "S11," displays a series of vertical lines that form a pattern resembling a pulse train or a square wave.
+The signal alternates between 0 and 1, with each pulse having a consistent width and spacing.
+This pattern is repeated over the entire time interval from 0.04 seconds to 0.06 seconds.

 (c) The third subplot, labeled "S21," also shows a series of vertical lines similar to the second subplot.
-This signal alternates between 0 and 1 with a high frequency, forming a dense pattern of lines.
-The waveform is another digital signal with a consistent period and amplitude, similar to the one in subplot (b).
+This signal also alternates between 0 and 1, forming a pulse train or square wave pattern.
+The pulses in this subplot appear to have a different width or spacing compared to the pulses in subplot (b), indicating a different frequency or duty cycle.

-Overall, the image compares different types of waveforms, including a sine wave, a triangle wave, and two digital signals, highlighting their distinct characteristics and behaviors over a short time interval.
+All three subplots share the same x-axis labeled "Time (sec)," indicating the time in seconds, and the y-axis labels vary according to the specific signal being displayed.
+The y-axis for subplot (a) is labeled "sine-trianglecomparison," while the y-axes for subplots (b) and (c) are labeled "S11" and "S21," respectively.
+The overall image provides a visual comparison of different types of waveforms and signals over a short time interval.
 ```

 Figure 2.8: Unipolar PWM voltage switching scheme (a) Sine triangle comparison (b) switching pulses for S11 (c) switching pulses for S21.

 Here is the image describtion:
 ```
 The image consists of four subplots labeled (a), (b), (c), and (d), each displaying a different electrical signal over time.
-The x-axis for all subplots represents time in seconds, ranging from 0.04 to 0.08 seconds.
+The x-axis of each subplot represents time in seconds, ranging from 0.04 to 0.06 seconds for the first three subplots and from 0.04 to 0.08 seconds for the fourth subplot.

-(a) The first subplot shows the voltage \( V_{an} \) in volts (V) on the y-axis, ranging from -100 V to 100 V. The signal appears as a series of high-frequency oscillations or pulses.
+- Subplot (a) is labeled "Van (V)" on the y-axis and shows a high-frequency oscillating signal with a peak-to-peak voltage of approximately 200 V.

-(b) The second subplot displays the voltage \( V_{bn} \) in volts (V) on the y-axis, also ranging from -100 V to 100 V. This signal is similar to the first subplot, showing high-frequency oscillations or pulses.
+- Subplot (b) is labeled "Vbn (V)" on the y-axis and also displays a high-frequency oscillating signal similar to subplot (a), with the same peak-to-peak voltage of approximately 200 V.

-(c) The third subplot illustrates the voltage \( V_{ab} \) in volts (V) on the y-axis, ranging from -200 V to 200 V. The signal shows a combination of high-frequency oscillations and a step change around 0.05 seconds, where the amplitude of the oscillations changes.
+- Subplot (c) is labeled "Vab (V)" on the y-axis and shows a signal that appears to be a combination of the signals in subplots (a) and (b).
+The signal has a peak-to-peak voltage of approximately 400 V and exhibits a pattern that changes around 0.05 seconds.

-(d) The fourth subplot presents the current \( I_{ab} \) in amperes (A) on the y-axis, ranging from -5 A to 5 A. The signal is a smooth sinusoidal waveform, indicating a periodic current.
+- Subplot (d) is labeled "Iab (A)" on the y-axis and displays a sinusoidal current signal with a peak current of approximately 5 A. The signal is smooth and continuous, unlike the high-frequency oscillations seen in the voltage signals of the previous subplots.

-Overall, the image depicts various electrical signals, including voltages and current, with different characteristics such as high-frequency oscillations and sinusoidal waveforms.
+Overall, the image presents a detailed view of voltage and current waveforms in an electrical system, with the voltage signals showing high-frequency oscillations and the current signal displaying a sinusoidal pattern.
 ```

 Figure 2.9: Unipolar PWM voltage switching scheme (a) phase voltage 'a' (b) phase voltage 'b' (c) line to line voltage Vab (d) load current